angular/protractor/docs/server-setup.md

 Please note that if you set `sauceUser` and `sauceKey`, the settings for `seleniumServerJar`, `seleniumPort` and `seleniumArgs` will be ignored.

 You can optionally set the [`name` property](referenceConf.js#L113) in a capability in order to give the jobs a name on the server.
-Otherwise they will just be called `Unanmed Job`.
+Otherwise they will just be called `Unnamed Job`.

 Connecting Directly to Browser Drivers